 Latest Blog posts by Garry

-Garry attended the Interlochen Arts Academy where he studied with Jack McKenzie and Michael Ranta.
-He earned his BM from the Oberlin Conservatory of Music where he studied with Cloyd Duff and Richard Weiner and his MM from Northern Illinois University, where he studied music, art and physics in the pursuit of musical instrument building.
-In 1993 Northern Illinois University honored him with its Distinguished Alumni Award.
+Garry attended the Interlochen Arts Academy and earned his BM degree from the Oberlin Conservatory of Music and MM degree from Northern Illinois University, where in 1993 he was honored with its Distinguished Alumni Award.

-In the 1970s, Garry worked with composer / conductor Lucas Foss as a Creative Associate in Buffalo, New York, after which he joined the faculties of Northern Illinois University and the University of Cincinnati College Conservatory of Music.
-During that time he co-founded the Blackearth Percussion Group which recorded and toured in the US, Canada, and Europe.
-Kvistad has served as the timpanist and percussionist with the Chicago Grant Park Symphony, was a summer Tanglewood Fellow, and a percussionist with the Cabrillo Music Festival Orchestra, California.
+In the 1970s, Garry worked with composer / conductor Lucas Foss as a Creative Associate in Buffalo, NY, after which he joined the faculties of Northern Illinois University and the University of Cincinnati College-Conservatory of Music with the Blackearth Percussion Group, which he co-founded.
+Kvistad has served as the timpanist and percussionist with the Chicago Grant Park Symphony, was a summer Tanglewood Fellow and a percussionist with the Cabrillo Music Festival Orchestra in California.